gordon-cs/gordon-360-ui/README.md

 - After connecting to the virtual machine and setting up the backend, as documented in [gordon-360-api](https://github.com/gordon-cs/gordon-360-api/blob/develop/README.md#running-the-server-locally),

-  - You may have to install Node.js on your user account.
-This project uses version `9.11.1`; later versions break it.
-    - Download the latest release of NVM (Node Version Manager) from [here](https://github.com/coreybutler/nvm-windows/releases). `Select nvm-setup.zip`.
-    - Extract the file and run it, making sure to install it to the account you are logged into (example: if you're logged in as anthony.aardvark, make sure it installs to anthony.aardvark and not cct.service).
-If it says Node is already installed, proceed anyway.
-    - After the installation completes, open a terminal and run these commands in order:
-      - `nvm install 9.11.1`
-      - `nvm use 9.11.1`
-    - Close the terminal.

-  - Pull the UI repository, if you do not have it open on the virtual machine already.
+  - CLone the UI repository if you do not have it open on the virtual machine already.
   - Open the repo in Visual Studio Code (VS Code).
   - Open `setupProxy.js`: